 How to Get Your Free Credit Report

-Your free credit report will be sent to you in the mail but will not contain your credit score.
-You have to pay to find out your credit score, or you can ask your banker when you apply for credit or when you open a new bank account.
+If everything goes well, you can see your credit report online.
+Otherwise, it will be sent to you in the mail.
+Through their online portal, Equifax will also show you a version of your credit score (it’s close but not the real thing).
+However, TransUnion requires people to pay to see their approximation of your credit score (no, it’s not the real thing either, but it should be fairly close).
+You can possibly find out your real credit score by asking your banker when you apply for credit or when you open a new bank account.
 You can also use a free credit score estimator calculator to get a rough idea.
 We recommend that you get a copy of your credit report from both Equifax and TransUnion as the information on each report may be different.

 Option 1